Skip to main content

 While the wine search engine Wine Searcher shows some consumer ratings for each wine, there are only numbers, no descriptives.
 That is still helpful, but for a lot more, one can turn to the remarkable site CellarTracker.
 It is a place (free access) where you can read the opinions of serious, and usually knowledgeable, wine consumers on almost any wine in the world, each separated by vintage year.
 This is a really, really helpful resource folr getting behind the sheer numbers, and also for seeing how real wine drinkers rate wines (which is often rather different—sometimes rather higher, sometimes rather lower—than the paid pro reviewers do.

 We said the site is fully accessible at no cost.
-That is true, but you can sign up to receive “premium” features, most notably the ability to yourself post reviews (but including a few other things, too).
-The fee is not actually mandatory: their business model is what is sometimes called “freemium”.
+That is true, but you can subscribe to receive “premium” features, as described at the page linked.
+The fee is not mandatory: their business model is what is sometimes called “freemium”.
 They do suggest some contribution levels, based on the number of bottles in your online “cellar”.
-It’s all explained in detail on their “Voluntary Payment” page.

-We heartily recommend the site (and provide links to it for all wines we suggest here).
+We heartily recommend the site.
 We add just this one crucial note: when you look up a wine on CellarTracker, you really must read the user comments, not just look at the numbers.
 Quite often reviewers who leave quite nice descriptions leave weirdly low rating numbers: one must suppose they feel that 85 is a really high grade…

 Return to the page top. ↑